Lure-Kings/index.html/README.md

                 date: new Date().toISOString()
             };

-            console.log('Order placed:', order);
+            // In a real app, you would send this data to your server console.log('Order placed:', order);

+            // Send email (simulated - in a real app you would use a backend service) sendOrderEmail(order);

             alert(`Order #${orderNumber} placed successfully!\nA confirmation has been sent to ${email}`);

             // Reset cart and close modals